-Prerequisites: Academic Biology or Applied Chemistry Criteria for Recommendation: Final grades of B or higher in Honors Algebra I and Academic Biology or Final grade of A in both Algebra I and Applied Chemistry
+Criteria for Recommendation: Final grades of B or higher in Honors or Academic Biology or Final grade of A in Biology

 Chemistry I is an introductory course in inorganic chemistry designed to acquaint the student with fundamental physical and chemical properties of elements, compounds, and mixtures.
 This course places emphasis on student laboratory experiments where chemical reactions and chemical processes are observed and explained at the atomic and molecular level using the scientific method.
 Laboratory experiments and instructor demonstrations reinforce the theory and principles of chemical reactions and chemical processes learned in the classroom.
 This course requires one additional scheduled period per week for laboratory experience.